M78 and Barnard’s Loop

 Messier 78 (M78), also known as NGC 2068, is a bright reflection nebula in the constellation Orion.
 It was discovered by Pierre Mcchain in 1780 and included by Charles Messier in his catalog of comet-like objects that same year.
 This group belongs to the Orion B molecular cloud complex.
 In this picture you can also see a fragment of Barnards Loop, much bigger structure.
 In lower right hand corner, you can see Boogey Man Nebula.

-Data/Processing
+Data/Processing Attribution

 Data was purchased from Telescope Live and I did processing only.